vseryakov/backendjs/README.md

     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg

+  Example:

+        /account/put/icon?type=1&icon=iVBORw0KGgoAAAANSUhEUgAAAAcAAAAJCAYAAAD+WDajAAAABGdBTUEAALGPC/xhBQAAAAlwSFlzAAAOwgAADs....

 - `/account/del/icon`

   Delete account icon

   Parameters:

-    - type - what icon to delet, if not specified 0 is used
+    - type - what icon to delete, if not specified 0 is used

 ## Connections
 The connections API maintains two tables `bk_connection` and `bk_reference` for links between accounts of any type. bk_connection table maintains my